What’s at stake for Virginia K-12 students?

 - Compliance with applicable nondiscrimination laws;

 - Maintenance of a safe and supportive learning environment free from discrimination and harassment for all students;

 - Prevention of and response to bullying and harassment;

 - Protection of student privacy and the confidentiality of sensitive information;

 - Student participation in sex-specific school activities and events and use of school facilities.
 Activities and events do not include athletics.

 In addition, the Virginia Values Act bans discrimination against LGBTQ people in places of public accommodation, which includes educational institutions like public schools.
 This means that schools must offer a safe and equal learning environment to all students, teachers, and staff, including those who are LGBTQ.

-These policies will allow trans and non-binary youth to be safer from bulllying, harassment, and discrimination at the hands of their peers, teachers, and school staff and administrators.
-It will also guarantee that supports are in place to allow all youth, including trans and non-binary youth, to have acess to an equal educational experience.
-For additional reference on student nondiscrimination protections and inclusion in equity plans see GLSEN’s recommendations here.
+The 2021 policies allow trans and non-binary youth to be safer from bulllying, harassment, and discrimination at the hands of their peers, teachers, and school staff and administrators.
+It also guarantees that supports are in place to allow all youth, including trans and non-binary youth, to have access to an equal educational experience.